rud3olph/network-monitoring-stack/readme.md

 4. pfSense: Install the Prometheus node_exporter package and configure the Interface on the same network as Prometheus.
 (In my case that is: IOT20.
 Confirm by visiting http://172.16.20.1:9100/metrics)
 5. Add the data sources in Grafana:
     - Prometheus | http://172.16.20.5:9090
-6. Create the Grafana dashboard by importing the .json
+6. Create the Grafana dashboard by importing the .json from the Grafana folder.
 7. Ubuntu Server - Gringotts: configure node_exporter, see the manual in the Prometheus folder.
 (Confirm by visiting http://172.16.20.5:9100/metrics)
 8. Install the LUA packages on the OpenWrt accesspoints, see the manual in Prometheus folder.